 What are Eating Disorders?

-Most Common Eating Disorders and their Symptoms
+The Most Common Eating Disorders and Their Symptoms

-Signs and Symptoms of Bulimia Nervosa
+Signs and symptoms of bulimia include:

 - Obsession with body weight and type

-- Repeat binging that feels like a complete loss of control.
+- Repeat binging that feels like a complete loss of control

 - Purging episodes to prevent weight gain